 Plan Level Remediation Activities to Complete Level 1 Congratulations, you achieved the recommended performance level and are not required to complete the Remediation Plan and Contract .
 Continue to utilize the remediation resources available to you and keep studying content/topics that may be HESI Score challenging to you.
-900 or above Level 2 1.
-Complete a minimum of FOUR hours of HESI Online Remediation specific to the exam, provided in HESI Student Access.
-HEGI G 2.
-Select THREE HESI RN Practice Quizzes or Exams covering content area of weakness based on your HESI Exam Student Report.
+900 or above Level 2 Complete a minimum of FOUR hours of HESI Online Remediation specific to the exam, provided in HESI Student Access.
+Select FOUR HESI PN Practice Quizzes/EAQs or Exams covering content area of weakness based on your HESI Exam Student HESI Score Report.
 Continue to take quizzes / exams in that content area until 80% correct is achieved.
-HESI Score 750 - 899 3.
-Select TWO HESI Case Studies in a content area of weakness based on your HESI Exam Student Report and achieve 80% 730 - 899 score.
-4. Select TWO HESI Client Reviews in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.
+750 - 899 3.
+Select THREE HESI Case Studies in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.
 Level 3 Complete a minimum of FIVE hours of HESI Online Remediation specific to the exam, provided in HESI Student Access.
-Select FOUR HESI RN Practice Quizzes or Exams covering content area of weakness based on your HESI Exam Student Report.
-HESI Score Continue to take quizzes / exams in that content area until 80% correct is achieved.
+Select FIVE HESI HESI PN Practice Quizzes/EAQs or Exams covering content area of weakness based on your HESI Exam Student HESI Score Report.
+Continue to take quizzes / exams in that content area until 80% correct is achieved.
 700 - 749 3.
-Select THREE HESI Case Studies in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.
-4. Select THREE HESI Client Reviews in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.
+Select FOUR HESI Case Studies in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.
 Level 4 Complete a minimum of SIX hours of HESI Online Remediation specific to the exam, provided in HESI Student Access.
-Select FIVE HESI RN Practice Quizzes or Exams covering content area of weakness based on your HESI Exam Student Report.
-HESI Score Continue to take quizzes / exams in that content area until 80% correct is achieved.
-3. Select FOUR HESI Case Studies in a content area of weakness based on your HESI Exam Student Report and achieve 80% 699 or below score.
-4. Select FOUR HESI Client Reviews in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.
+Select SIX HESI HESI PN Practice Quizzes/EAQs or Exams covering content area of weakness based on your HESI Exam Student HESI Score Report.
+Continue to take quizzes / exams in that content area until 80% correct is achieved.
+699 or below 3.
+Select FIVE HESI Case Studies in a content area of weakness based on your HESI Exam Student Report and achieve 80% score.